aryan-molazadeh83/robotic-manipulator-modeling-planning-control/README.md

 # Robotic Manipulator Modeling, Motion Planning, and Control

-Integrated robotics coursework covering manipulator kinematics, differential motion, trajectory and path planning, multibody simulation, actuation, and closed-loop control.
+An integrated undergraduate robotics project covering manipulator kinematics, differential motion, trajectory and path planning, multibody simulation, actuation, and closed-loop control.

 ## Overview

-This repository consolidates seven sequential assignments completed for the undergraduate Robotics course at Sharif University of Technology.
+This repository consolidates a sequence of robotics assignments completed at Sharif University of Technology into a single engineering project.

-The work covers the modeling and simulation of SCARA and 3-DOF PUMA manipulators, including coordinate transformations, forward and inverse kinematics, Jacobian-based differential kinematics, trajectory generation, path planning, actuator modeling, and PID joint control.

-The repository is presented as an **integrated coursework project**, not as an independent research project.
-Several assignments build directly on models and methods developed in earlier stages, particularly the SCARA modeling, trajectory-planning, and control tasks.
+Rather than presenting the original coursework as separate homework submissions, the repository reorganizes the work into technical modules that follow the development of robotic-manipulator analysis and control:

+**mathematical foundations → manipulator kinematics → differential kinematics → motion planning → path planning → actuation and closed-loop control**

+The project includes work on SCARA and 3-DOF PUMA manipulators using MATLAB, Simulink, Simscape Multibody, and SolidWorks.

-## Project Development Stages
+## Project Architecture

-1. **Coordinate Transformations**
+### 1. Foundations
-   Homogeneous rotation and translation transformations implemented in MATLAB.

-2. **SCARA Modeling and Forward Kinematics**
-   CAD modeling, Simulink/Simscape simulation, Denavit–Hartenberg formulation, and forward-kinematics validation.

-3. **PUMA Inverse Kinematics**
+Homogeneous transformations and coordinate-frame operations used throughout the later kinematic models.

+### 2. Manipulator Kinematics
-   Modeling of a 3-DOF RRR manipulator and implementation of a geometric inverse-kinematics solution.
+Forward kinematics of a SCARA robot and geometric inverse kinematics of a 3-DOF RRR PUMA manipulator.

-4. **Jacobian and Differential Kinematics**
+### 3. Differential Kinematics
-   Symbolic construction of translational and rotational Jacobians and joint-velocity analysis.
+Symbolic translational and rotational Jacobian construction and joint-velocity mapping.

-5. **SCARA Trajectory Planning**
+### 4. Motion Planning
 Joint-space polynomial trajectories and Cartesian straight-line motion using an LSPB/trapezoidal velocity profile.

-6. **Potential-Field Path Planning**
+### 5. Path Planning
-   Artificial potential-field path planning for a point robot with line-segment obstacles, including analysis of a local-minimum failure case.
+Artificial potential-field path planning with line-segment obstacles and analysis of a local-minimum failure case.

-7. **Actuation and Closed-Loop Control**
+### 6. Actuation and Control
-   SCARA multibody simulation with link masses, DC-motor/gear actuation, PID joint control, and execution of a planned trajectory.
+SCARA multibody modeling with link masses, DC-motor/gear actuation, PID joint control, and closed-loop execution of a planned trajectory.

 ## Selected Results